microsoft/CCF/doc/audit/read_write_restrictions.rst

 Execution Contexts
 ------------------

-There are several possible contexts in which developer-specified code may execute within a CCF node:
+There are multiple possible contexts in which developer-specified code may execute within a CCF node:

 - Pre-approval governance context.
 These pieces of code may read from the KV to make decisions, but may not make any modifications to it, as they represent pending, unapproved operations.
 Specifically, this context applies: